AdamScott2021/Data-Analyst-Job-Skills-Analysis/README.md

-### Question 5 - What are the optimal skills to learn or improve upon?
+### -QUESTION 5 - What are the optimal skills to learn or improve upon?

 This was the question...The crux of what I was looking for!
 Sure, its good to know what skills receive higher salaries but that doesn't help me in the end.
 What would truly benefit me in the end is to have some insight regarding what skills would be most beneficial for me to learn or improve upon.
 The query below involved me taking the queries from questions 3 and 4 and expanding upon them to create one query that would ideally give me an idea of what skills would be optimal for my growth.